nikolay12/blog/_posts/2021-07-05-self-medication.md

 ### Modafinil

-This is how stumbled on Modafinil.
-I read on various bio-hacking forums about it.
-I also consulted the medical literature.
+I stumbled on Modafinil by browsing various bio-hacking forums.
+I consulted the medical literature.
 The consensus was that it is both safe and effective in treating sleep deprivation.
 So back in 2010 I ordered a pack through one of the less-dodgy-looking internet pharmacies.

 My experience with it was in line with the reports online - it is, indeed, very effective in treating sleep deprivation (a lot better than coffee).
 So it became a staple for me - it is, probably, the medicine I consumed most often over the last decade.
 Through experimentation I established that 100mg once a day suits me best - less than that I feel no effect, more than that does not help but may add some side-effects (palpitation).